Nagasaki45/MPC-presentation/presentation.rst

 Different models for pitch and meter:

-- Lerdahl & Jackendoff 1983
+- Lerdahl & Jackendoff 1983 grouping preference rules.
-- Krumhansl & Kessler 1982
+- Krumhansl & Kessler 1982 tone hierarchies.
-- Narmour 1990
+- Narmour 1990 implication-realization.
 - More...

 What about a unified model for melody perception?